HARRIXJANG/SSLFR_master/README.md

 (4)	Run `Pretrain.py` to train the framework.

 ## Reconstruct
-If you want to reconstruct a masked point could model.
-Run `Reconstruction.py`.
+If you want to reconstruct a masked point could model, download the [parameters](https://drive.google.com/drive/folders/1FWEzZTyYV4E4kksBGu3RGHdx_yT1N1zC?usp=sharing) of the model and run `Reconstruction.py`.

 ## Fine-tune
 Run `Fine_tuning.py` to fine-tune the pretrained framework.

 ## Test
-Run `Test_fine_tuning.py` to test the fine-tuned framework.
+Download the [parameters](https://drive.google.com/drive/folders/1FWEzZTyYV4E4kksBGu3RGHdx_yT1N1zC?usp=sharing) and run `Test_fine_tuning.py` to test the fine-tuned framework.

 ## Predict
-If you want to illustrate the machining feature recognition results of a part.
-Run `Predict.py`.
+If you want to illustrate the machining feature recognition results of a part, download the [parameters](https://drive.google.com/drive/folders/1FWEzZTyYV4E4kksBGu3RGHdx_yT1N1zC?usp=sharing) and run `Predict.py`.

 ## Citation
 If you use this code please cite: